zhywan/VirtualPartyGame/README.md

 ### Collection of user infomation from the web interface

 User can register their account and modify their account through the website interface.
 And all these information will be saved to a MySQL database.

+## Files discription

+Cher_Ami_logo.png: logo for the project/appliction.

+Hackathon_Project_Final.pptx: presentation slides for the hackathon.

+README.md: introduction.

+### prototype files (to be improved)

+chat_client.py: the client script.

+chat_server.py: the server script.

+ip_mapper.py: a module used by the server to create a map html file based on Google Map API and other APIs.

+map.html: temp file for map module.

+user_info.ipynb: ipython notebook file for getting user info from website interface.

+狼人杀.ipynb: Ipython notebook file for playing the werewolf killing game (with very basic functions).

+### data folder

+ip_list.txt: a file to save the ip and port of each connected client.

+### webpages folder

+home_page_1.JPG: a screenshot of the first part of a demo home page of the web application.

+home_page_2.JPG: a screenshot of the second part of a demo home page of the web application.

+home_page_3.JPG: a screenshot of the third part of a demo home page of the web application.

+home_page_4.JPG: a screenshot of the fourth part of a demo home page of the web application.

+home_page_5.JPG: a screenshot of the fifth part of a demo home page of the web application.

+home_page_6.JPG: a screenshot of the sixth part of a demo home page of the web application.

+breakroom_page.JPG: a screenshot of a demo breakroom page of the web application.

+breakroom_page_large.JPG: a screenshot of a demo breakroom page of the web application.
+(Large version)

+faq_page.JPG: a screenshot of a demo FAQ page of the web application.

 ## Summary